gatechain/gatechain-docs/en/docs/gatechain/gatechain-pos.md

 ## PoS Mining

-There are two ways to take part in Gatechain's POS mining:
+There are two ways to take part in Gatechain's PoS mining:

 1. Build a GateChain full node and work as a consensus account.
 2. Delegate your GT to a consensus account.